radixdlt/official-examples/step-by-step/12-candy-store/README.md

 Authorization in Scrypto is handled with roles.
 Each component has 2 predefined roles, the Owner role and the Self role.
-In previous examples, we used the Owner role to restrict access to the multiple methods our gumball machines.
+In previous examples, we used the Owner role to restrict access to multiple methods on our gumball machines.
 Here we'll add two more custom roles, the Manger and the Staff roles.

 ### Adding Roles